fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 # Chapter 6 — Distributed Inference Fundamentals and vLLM

+In the previous chapters, we've covered distributed training extensively: DDP for models that fit on a single GPU, FSDP for parameter sharding, and DeepSpeed ZeRO for even larger models.
+But training is only half the story.
+Once you've trained a model, you need to serve it efficiently at scale—handling thousands of concurrent requests, minimizing latency, and maximizing throughput.

-This chapter introduces distributed inference concepts and vLLM internals, focusing on tensor parallelism, data parallelism, pipeline parallelism, and optimization techniques for serving large language models efficiently in production environments.
+This chapter introduces distributed inference concepts and vLLM internals, focusing on tensor parallelism, data parallelism, pipeline parallelism, and optimization techniques for serving large language models efficiently in production environments. vLLM is a high-performance inference engine that uses innovations like PagedAttention and continuous batching to achieve state-of-the-art throughput and memory efficiency.

 ## Introduction to vLLM and Setup